HaHaWTH/HybridFix/README.md

 - Fix Industrial Craft 2 explosives can break blocks in protected areas
 - Fix Draconic Evolution ChaosCrystal can break blocks in protected areas
 - Fix TechReborn(RebornCore) explosions can break blocks in protected areas
+- Offer events to Applied Energistics 2 Spatial Pylon to prevent some unpermitted griefing

 ## Features